cloestreich/Credit_Risk_Analysis/README.md

 4. Interpret the results of the logistic regression, decision tree, random forest, and support vector machine algorithms.
 5. Compare the advantages and disadvantages of each supervised learning algorithm.
 6. Determine which supervised learning algorithm is best used for a given data set or scenario.
-7. Use ensemble and resampling techniques to improve model performance.

 ## Results
 # Deliverable 1: Use Resampling Models to Predict Credit Risk